EON Smart Meter: FAQs, Help & Support

 - Set a budget - on how much you want to spend on energy during the week.

 Can I get an EON smart meter?

 You can get an EON smart meter installed for free at your home if the following apply to you:

 - You're an EON customer.

 - You pay either by direct debit, on receipt of your bill, or as part of EON's Smart Pay As You Go tariff.

-EON smart meters suit the customers’ preferred payment method and can seamlessly switch from one to the other without needing to swap out the physical meter unit: (i) direct debit (or on receipt of bill), or (ii) pay-as-you-go.
-Let's take a closer look at them here:
+EON smart meters suit the customers’ preferred payment method and can seamlessly switch from one to the other without needing to swap out the physical meter unit.
+Let's take a closer look at the types of EON smart meters here:

 Who are they for?
-They would be for customers who previously had a standard credit meter for gas and another for electricity.
+Customers who previously had a standard credit meter for gas and another for electricity.
 These are customers who pay for their energy by setting up a direct debit with EON.

 Can I get one?
 Find out if you can get one by heading to EON's smart meter booking tool.
 Even if you don’t already have an EON online account set up, you can still enter your details to find out if you’re eligible to get one.